OCA/l10n-thailand/l10n_th_tin_service/readme/USAGE.rst

 *************
 After installation

-* Go to Contacts > Configuration > Import from Geonames.
+* Go to Contacts > Configuration > Localization > Import from Geonames.
   Select "Thailand" with "Thai" language, then click the import button.
   This will populate all province names in Thai language and other information.